johnny-morrice/godelbrot/README.md

 ## Summary

-A web-based mandelbrot viewer in Go.
+A web-based, multithreaded mandelbrot viewer in Go

 godelbrot has no dependencies outside of the go compiler, and its standard library.